 With swinging moorings on the beautiful Tamar River, the Club has been making, laying and maintaining moorings for more than 30 years.
 We own and operate a purpose built steel catamaran for mooring maintenance.
 All tide access to the moorings is via a causeway with easy access to Plymouth Sound.

 The Club leases the "fundus" from the Duchy estates in the area between just North of Weir Point to abeam Liphill Quay.
-There are approximately 140 swinging moorings laid in charted depths from 1m to a few at 3m.
-The maximum boat size is 13m LOA, 13 tonnes displacement.
-Annual rental from £385pa plus Club membership.
 The moorings can be seen on a YouTube video.

 The Moorings Officer has written a definitive guide to the moorings and their care for the users and owners.
 We ask that you download the pdf file and ensure that as either a boat owner or renter you comply with the requirements.
 In particular, any boat owner who intends to leave their vessel on its mooring over the winter should conform with the contents.
 A pdf file of the Mooring Bye-Laws can be downloaded.